State Great Khural: 2016–2020

+The law on the amendments to the Election Law was adopted by the parliament in May 2016 and as a result, the 2016 election was held under a first-past-the-post system in 76 single-mandate constituencies.

+The 7th State Great Khural on its first plenary session approved the composition of standing committees which maintained the previous parliamentary structure of 8 standing committees and 10 subcommittees.
 The Mongolian People's Party (65), The Democratic Party (9), The Mongolian People's Revolutionary Party (1), and 1 independent won seats in the parliament.
+Miyeegombyn Enkhbold (MPP) was elected as chairman.

+2020–2024

+The 8th State Great Khural had 11 standing committees, 11 subcommittees, and 3 temporary committees, one of which was established due to the COVID-19 pandemic in Mongolia.
+The Mongolian People's Party (62), The Democratic Party (11), The Our Coalition (1), The Right Person Electorate Coalition (1) and 1 independent won seats in the parliament.
+Incumbent Gombojavyn Zandanshatar (MPP) was re-elected as parliamentary speaker.

+2024–present

+Following a constitutional amendment made in July 2023, the number of member of parliament increased from 76 to 126.
+The 2024 parliamentary election was held using a parallel system, with 78 seats elected from multi-member constituencies and 48 seats elected from closed list proportional representation.

+The 9th State Great Khural, the first five-party parliament convened in Mongolia, has 11 standing committees and 5 subcommittees.
+The Mongolian People's Party (68), The Democratic Party (42), The HUN Party (8), The National Coalition (4) and The Civil Will–Green Party (4) won seats in the parliament.
+Dashzegviin Amarbayasgalan (MPP) was elected as chairman and Barsurengiin Baasandorj (MPP) as Chairman of the Secretariat.

 Structure

-The State Great Khural is unicameral, and consists of 76 members.
+The State Great Khural is unicameral, and consists of 126 members.
 With mandate of no less than 57 of total members of the State Great Khural, the parliament shall be considered in existence of its powers.
-A member of the State Great Hural shall be an envoy of the people and shall represent and uphold the interests of all the citizens and the people.
+A member of the State Great Khural shall be an envoy of the people and shall represent and uphold the interests of all the citizens and the people.
 The mandate of a member of the State Great Khural shall begin with an oath taken before the State Emblem and expire when newly elected members of the State Great Khural are sworn in.

-Chairman

-Members of the Great State Khural elect the chairman from among themselves in an open ballot.
-They serve a four-year term, but may be relieved or removed of the position, on grounds defined by law, before their term expiration.
-The Chairman executes the roles of the speaker and the deputy of the President.
-They automatically become members of the National Security Council.
-The Chairman is responsible for the following duties: